Dman95/SASM/README.txt

 1) "qmake" (For installing in specific directory on Linux - print: "qmake PREFIX=<path>".
 By default SASM installs in "/usr/bin" and "usr/share")
 2) "make" for Linux and "mingw32-make" for Windows.
 3) For Linux: "make install" (command "sasm" will open SASM) or run "sasm" from folder right away or put "sasm" executable file to folder "Linux" (from this folder you can run the program).
    For Windows: Put "sasm.exe" executable file to folder "Windows".
 From this folder you can run the program.
-Also you can run program right away from compilation folder.
+Also you can run program right away from SASM folder.
+            If the program does not start after successful compilation and the error message (0xc000007b) appears, check that the path to GNU Compiler is set correctly in the environment variables.
 ===========================================================================

 Also you can download already compiled packages